-A new school year means that it’s time to consider back to school food safety if you prepare and pack a lunch or snack for your child.
-Extra care must be taken to prevent the growth of bacteria that can cause foodborne illness.
+A new school year means that it’s time to consider back to school food safety.
+If you plan to prepare and pack a lunch or snack for your child – extra care must be taken with perishable food to prevent the growth of bacteria that can cause foodborne illness.

-Children are disproportionately affected by foodborne illness.
-A child’s immune system (the body’s defense to detect and destroy pathogens) is not as developed as an adult’s.
+Children are at an increased risk to a foodborne illness because a child’s immune system (the body’s defense to detect and destroy pathogens) is not as developed as an adult’s.
 Approximately half of the reported foodborne illnesses occur in children, with the majority of these cases occurring in children under 15 years of age.

 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.